Tomato6966/lavalink-client/docs/basics/how-it-works.md

 const manager = new LavalinkManager({ nodes: [...], sendToShard: (guildId, payload) => client.guilds.cache.get(guildId)?.shard?.send(payload), });
 ```

-TIPP: I'd recommend to assing the manager to the client, like: `client.manager = new Lava...`
+TIP: I'd recommend adding the manager to the client, like this: `client.manager = new LavalinkManager...`

 2. Create a player:&#x20;